szagoruyko/cvpr15deepcompare/README.md

 ### Models

-We provide the models in 3 formats, two are Torch7 "nn" and "cudnn" formats and one is binary format with weights only.
+We provide the models in Torch7 and binary format.
 The table from the paper is here for convenience.

 **All models expect input patches to be in [0;1] range before mean subtraction.**